pypa/pip/docs/html/user_guide.rst

 *    Installing from any kind of version control systems (i.e., Git, Subversion, Mercurial, or CVS), per :ref:`VCS Support`

 *    Installing from source code held in local directories

-*    Using the most recent versions of Python 3.6, 3.7, 3.8, and 3.9

-*    PyPy

-*    Customized terminals (where you have modified how error messages and standard output display)

 Examples to try
 ^^^^^^^^^^^^^^^